Fully dynamic maximal matching in O(log n) update time: Fully dynamic algorithm with expected amortized time per update

+Let $W_{v,i,k}$ be a random variable that corresponds to the value of the computation cost of \textsc{epoch}($v,i,k$) if the epoch is created and is 0 otherwise.
+Notice that the computation cost of an epoch at level $i$ is $c4^{i+1}$ for some constant $c$.
+So, $\EX [W_{v,i,k}] = \PP[X_{v,i,k} = 1] c 4^{i+1}$.
+Therefore, using Lemma \ref{lem:lem1},

+Using the above equation and Corollary \ref{cor:cor1}, the total expected computation cost associated with all epochs that get destroyed during the algorithm can be bounded by $O(t)$ as follows.

+Since for each update in the graph, we incur $O(\log n)$ time to update $\phi$ at various levels, there is an $O(t \log n)$ overhead for $t$ updates.
+We can thus conclude with the following theorem.

-Hence we can conclude the following result. \begin{theorem} Starting from an empty graph on $n$ vertices, a maximal matching in the graph can be maintained over any sequence of $t$ insertion and deletion of edges in $ O(t \log n)$ time in expectation and $O(t\log n+ n\log^2 n)$ time with high probability. \end{theorem}
+\begin{theorem} Starting with a graph on $n$ vertices and no edges, we can maintain a maximal matching for any sequence of $t$ updates in $O(t\log n)$ time in expectation and $O(t \log n + n \log^2 n)$ with high probability. \end{theorem}